 Whatever your novice needs are, our guide will help you find it.
 We've even included some of the best prices and deals available for each option so you can save even more.
 Take a look at our picks of the best beginner drones below.

 Why you can trust TechRadar Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 The DJI Mavic Mini was an aerial game-changer, offering strong battery life, accessible controls and fantastic footage, all in a compact folding package.
 Almost identical to its predecessor, the DJI Mini 2 features a handful of upgrades that make it an even better beginner drone.

-Small enough to slip in a jacket pocket, the second-generation Mini is also even easier to fly thanks to a revamped controller.
-The streamlined handset is advanced yet intuitive, permitting nuanced inputs without overwhelming the pilot.
-It’s a joy to operate and, with a maximum range of 10km, improves the entire flying experience.
+Small enough to slip in a jacket pocket, we found the second-generation Mini to be even easier to fly thanks to a revamped controller.
+The streamlined handset has proven to be advanced yet intuitive during our tests, permitting nuanced inputs without overwhelming the pilot.
+It’s truly a joy to operate and, with a maximum range of 10km, improves the entire flying experience.
 The hardware itself might be familiar, but improved motors, stabilization and wind-resistance deliver rock-steady footage in all but the breeziest conditions, while battery life remains solid with a flight time of around 30 minutes.